pyOpenSci/handbook/_sources/CONTRIBUTING.md.txt

 # Contributing Guide for pyOpenSci

-This guide is a high level contributing guide that provide guidelines for contributing to resources across our organization.
-You will find specific contributing guidelines in each of the repositories that we maintain.
+This guide provides high-level contributing guidelines for resources across our organization.
+You will find specific contributing guidelines in each repository that we maintain.

-pyOpenSci develops and maintains numerous community resources including:
+pyOpenSci develops and maintains numerous community resources, including:

 - [Python packaging guide](https://github.com/pyOpenSci/python-package-guide)
 - Python [software peer review guide](https://github.com/pyOpenSci/software-peer-review)
 - Our [pyopensci.org website](https://github.com/pyOpenSci/pyopensci.github.io)
-- Our [software review repo](https://github.com/pyOpenSci/software-submission): contains templates templates for software submission and a small ci build
+- Our [software review repo](https://github.com/pyOpenSci/software-submission): contains templates templates for software submission and a small CI (Continuous Integration) build

 This document applies to any of our online content that you contribute to.
 Most of our content lives in the [pyOpenSci GitHub organization](https://github.com/pyopensci).

-## High level guidelines
+## High-level guidelines

 1. Anyone contributing to pyOpenSci must follow our [organization-wide code of conduct](https://www.pyopensci.org/governance/CODE_OF_CONDUCT.html).
 2. Please open an issue before submitting a pull request with new or revised content.
-Issues will allow us to discussed the changes with you before they are submitted.
+Issues will allow us to discuss the changes with you before submitting them.
 Submitting an issue first will expedite the speed at which your pull request is merged.

 - In some instances, if your pull request is a simple fix of a link or typo, we may accept it without an issue being opened.

-3. If you submit a pull request please be sure to use a branch in your fork.
-Do not use the `main` branch from your fork to submit a pull request.
+3. If you submit a pull request, please be sure to use a branch in your fork.
+Do not use your fork's `main` branch to submit a pull request.
 4. Please try to spell check and editor pull requests before opening them in our repository.
-This will save us time when reviewing your suggested change(s)!
+This will save us time when reviewing your suggested change(s).

 ## Contributor attributions

 We welcome and value contributions of all kinds.
-Some ways that you can contribute to pyOpenSci include:
+Some ways that you can contribute to pyOpenSci, include:

-- Identifying typos / issues in our online documentation
+- Identifying typos/issues in our online documentation
-- Fixing bad urls and references in our issue and peer review templates
+- Fixing bad URLs and references in our issue and peer-review templates
 - Opening issues about content in our peer review and packaging guides
 - Reviewing pull requests that update content on our website
 - Contributing to the peer review process